 For those of you that have experienced a power outage, especially a long one, you know exactly how unpleasant it is.
 Yet, in 2019, power outages will be the price that many Californians will pay in order to help avoid disastrous wildfires.

 California electric companies have started taking more proactive measures in order to prevent wildfires, like the deadly Camp Fire that killed 85 people in 2018.
 According to Time, California’s wildfires have only gotten more frequent and more costly in the last few years.
-Electric companies have also discovered that fallen power lines or other electric accidents can be factors in these terrible fires.
+Through research and debates, electric companies have discovered that fallen power lines or other electric accidents can be major contributors to these terrible fires.
 With that in mind, they have decided to implement outages when fire danger is especially high.

 Californians should expect to see these power outages this summer.
 When winds are high and humidity is low, electric companies like PG&E are planning to shut off all power to at-risk areas until the danger is lower.
 PG&E will also specifically be implementing other fire-safety changes like clearing brush and conducting more regular inspections.

 So what does that mean for the average Californian?
 In short: more rolling blackouts.
-Whether you’re under PG&E, Edison, or Sempra, you can expect your power to be shut off–sometimes for days at a time.
+Whether you’re under PG&E, Southern California Edison, or Sempra Energy, you can expect your power to be shut off–sometimes for days at a time.
 This raises an important question: what can you do about it?

 However, there’s another, much easier way of dealing with an energy shut-off: having your own power supply.
 When other Californians may be sitting around candlelight, still sweating in the summer nights, you have another option.
 Californians all over the state are installing solar panels for all kinds of reasons, including saving money on electric bills, “going green,” and increasing home value.
 One of the most beneficial reasons to install solar panels, however, is having your own power supply when the grid’s power is cut.

 Though no one wants to endure a blackout, the response from consumers doesn’t need to be frustration and anger.
 Instead, consumers can respond by taking the necessary steps to make sure they’re prepared for what’s coming.
 By gathering their own energy from solar panels and storing it, people all over California can do their part to help prevent wildfires without sitting in the dark.

 Contact Semper Solaris today to install your solar energy system, including battery storage, before the summer fire season hits.
 While your neighbors may be enduring spoiled food and dark rooms, your family will be comfortable and enjoying your lights and air conditioning.
 In fact, after installing your new battery storage, consider inviting your neighbors over so they don’t have to suffer, either!